 Teacher training efforts occur throughout the year in a variety of formats.
 We are active participants with the New Hampshire Science Teacher’s Association, partners with the New Hampshire Education and Environment Team, and host selected teachers for a summer Research Experience for Teachers program.

 We maintain school partnerships with local teachers and schools in order to brainstorm, develop, and test new materials to aid in their science instruction.
-In some cases this leads to new products, such as our NECAP practice exams, which were catalyzed by conversations with the Littleton High School Science Department.
-In other cases new materials are pilot-tested and refined.

 The Environmental Literacy Program is supported by the Hubbard Brook Research Foundation, the USDA Forest Service/Northern Research Station, and the Long-Term Ecological Research Network’s Schoolyard Program.

 - Online book: Hubbard Brook Research Synthesis